gt-crnch-rg/read-the-docs/docs/general/using-slurm-examples.rst

 Slurm Batch Run Job
 -------------------

-Batch run jobs can also be run with Slurm on the Rogues Gallery testbed.
+Batch jobs can also be run with Slurm on the Rogues Gallery testbed.

-Here is a simple example that you can run on the Newell cluster that runs the command ``hostname`` and outputs it to a file.
+Here is a simple example that you can run on the quorra cluster that runs the command ``hostname`` and outputs it to a file.
 Create a text file named "batch-job-example.batch" with the following content: